AI Governance

 What are the penalties for EU AI Act non-compliance?

-Penalties follow a three-tier structure: EUR 35 million or 7% of global turnover for prohibited practices, EUR 15 million or 3% for high-risk obligation violations, and EUR 7.5 million or 1% for misleading information to authorities [EU AI Act Art.
-99].
-SMEs and startups receive the lower of the fixed amount or the percentage, not the higher.
+Penalties follow a three-tier structure: EUR 35 million or 7% of global turnover for Article 5 prohibited practices [Art.
+99(3)], EUR 15 million or 3% for violations of high-risk obligations under Articles 16, 22, and related provisions [Art.
+99(4)], and EUR 7.5 million or 1% for providing incorrect, incomplete, or misleading information to authorities [Art.
+99(5)].
+For cooperative violations where the entity makes substantial efforts to comply, national authorities may take cooperation and mitigating factors into account within the bounds of their enforcement discretion [Art.
+99(7)].
+SMEs and startups receive the lower of the fixed amount or the percentage, not the higher [Art.
+99(6)].

 Does ISO 42001 satisfy EU AI Act requirements?